Cryptocurrency: The Good, The Bad, and The Future

 6. Environmental & Energy Costs

 Proof-of-work cryptocurrencies, like Bitcoin, consume significant energy, contributing to carbon emissions and electronic waste.
+This is a growing concern for many.

 Source: